bchandaka/bchandaka.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an engineer at MIT Lincoln Labs working on robotics and ML projects in the defense R&D space.
-Previously, I completed my undergrad in Math&CS from UIUC, where I worked on autonomous vehicle research advised by [Shenlong Wang](https://shenlong.web.illinois.edu/).
-My primary interests are computer vision and robotics/autonomy.
+I am an MSCS student at UIUC working on research in robotics and computer vision advised by Prof. [Shenlong Wang](https://shenlong.web.illinois.edu/).
+Previously, I completed my undergrad in Math&CS from UIUC, where I worked on autonomous vehicle research also advised by Prof. [Shenlong Wang](https://shenlong.web.illinois.edu/).